 Health problems make life insurance more expensive.
 Diabetes, high blood pressure, and heart disease are among health conditions that push your premiums up.
 Other factors include smoking and weight.

 How Do My Beneficiaries Get Paid When I Die?

-If you had named more than one beneficiary, the policy will dictate how much death benefit each beneficiary will receive.
+If you had named more than one beneficiary, the policy will dictate how much life insurance death benefit each beneficiary will receive.
 If there’s only one beneficiary, he or she will receive all the proceeds.

 Your beneficiary can choose to receive the payout as a single lump-sum payment or in instillments.
 Most people, however, prefer the first option.

 In most cases, the death benefit is not taxable.

 Life insurance is, first and foremost, about securing your family’s financial future after you pass away.
 However, the versatility of life insurance products allows you to use them for varied purposes.